-Panic attacks can come as a complete surprise when we think that everything is going well in our life; however, they can happen as a delayed reaction to a stressful event, various life changes, unconscious processes that we might not even be aware of, or very simply, lack of sleep and too much caffeine!
+Panic attacks can come as a complete surprise, especially when you think that everything is going fairly well in your life.
+They can happen as a delayed reaction to stressful events, various life challenges, over-worrying, thought-processes that we might not even be consciously aware of, or even just not enough quality sleep and too much caffeine!

 A Number of Symptoms

-They can manifest through sudden breathing difficulty, especially breathing in.
-Or we suddenly feel as if we can’t swallow.
-A wave of weakness can overcome us, and our heart can start beating very quickly, which is probably the scariest part of it, because how do we know that this is not an actual heart attack?
+Or, you may suddenly feel as if you can’t swallow.
+A wave of extreme weakness can overcome you, and your heart can start beating very quickly.
+The increased heartbeat is probably the scariest part of the whole experience, because how can you be sure that you are not having an actual heart attack?!